sclavijosuero/wick-a11y/README.md

 ### v1.1.2

-- Fix issue with `accessibilityFolder` cofiguration parameter when missing char `/` at the end
+- Fix issue with `accessibilityFolder` configuration parameter when missing char `/` at the end
-- Add axe-core® to the sorce code and documentation to be compliant with Deque trademark
+- Add axe-core® to the source code and documentation to be compliant with Deque trademark
 - Created `.gitignore`

 ### v1.1.1